thieu1995/PyLWL/docs/source/index.rst

    :target: https://www.gnu.org/licenses/gpl-3.0

-**UniLVQ** is an open-source Python library that provides a unified, extensible, and user-friendly implementation of *Local Weighted Learning* (LWL) algorithms for supervised learning.
+**PyLWL** is an open-source Python library that provides a unified, extensible, and user-friendly implementation of *Locally Weighted Learning* (LWL) algorithms for supervised learning.
 It implements differentiable and gradient-descent-based local models for both classification and regression tasks.

 * **Free software:** GNU General Public License (GPL) V3 license